c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 So the problem was recognised and it was dealt with, but the precarious state of the care workforce was a problem through the pandemic.

-**Counsel Inquiry**: I'm going to leave it there, Professor, and move on and ask you about another issue, equally hotly debated, and that's of face coverings.
+**Counsel Inquiry**: I'm going to leave it there, Professor, and move on and ask you about another issue, equally hotly debated, and that's of :outline:`face coverings`.

 Can we start, please, by going to your witness statement at paragraph 8.125.

-We will note here, paragraph 8.125, and then we'll look at the next paragraph as well, and the Inquiry has heard a fair amount of evidence about this, that the advice provided by the Office of the Chief Medical Officer on the use of face coverings -- which developed during the pandemic, did it not?
+We will note here, paragraph 8.125, and then we'll look at the next paragraph as well, and the Inquiry has heard a fair amount of evidence about this, that the advice provided by the Office of the Chief Medical Officer on the use of :outline:`face coverings` -- which developed during the pandemic, did it not?

 **Dame Harries**: Yes.